diskoverdata/diskover-docs/source_files/config_plugins_index.md

 | Installation | Via the DiskoverAdmin panel |
 | To learn more | [Contact Diskover](mailto:sales@diskoverdata.com) |

 Adds the Unix permission attributes of each file and directory to the Elasticsearch data catalog during indexing.
-Two tags are added, unixperms-plugin and ugo+rwx, if a file or directory is found with fully open permissions (777 or 666).
+Two tags are added, **unixperms-plugin** and **ugo+rwx**, if a file or directory is found with fully open permissions (777 or 666).